cloudposse/atmos/website/docs/core-concepts/components/remote-state-backend.md

 ---
-title: Terraform Component Remote State
+title: Remote State Backend
-sidebar_position: 14
+sidebar_position: 16
-sidebar_label: Remote State
+sidebar_label: Remote State Backend
-id: remote-state
+id: remote-state-backend
 ---

 The Terraform Component Remote State is used when we need to get the outputs of a [Terraform component](/core-concepts/components),